Making Marriage Work, Part 2By Dr. Margaret Paul

 What do you feel in your body when someone shuts down, withdraws, or becomes resistant toward you?

 Take a moment to tune into your body and see what it feels like when your fears of rejection or engulfment become triggered.
 What happens in your stomach, your throat, your heart, your arms and legs?
-Does your body fill with adrenaline and go into the fight or flight reaction - the stress response?
+Does your body fill with adrenaline and go into the fight, flight or freeze reaction?

 You cannot begin to react differently when your fears of rejection or engulfment are triggered until you know that fear is being activated.
 You will unconsciously continue to respond with your learned protections until you become conscious of what you are protecting against.

-The only way out of this is to be willing to feel the very challenging feelings of loneliness and helplessness over others and learn to manage these feelings rather than avoid them.
-If you were to learn to accept and manage these feelings rather than turn to your learned protective controlling behaviors, you would begin to change the dysfunctional relationship system that may be eroding your marriage.
+The only way out of this is to be willing to feel the very challenging feelings of loneliness and heartache, and of helplessness over others, and learn to manage these feelings rather than avoid them.
+If you were to learn to accept and manage these feelings, rather than turn to your learned protective controlling behaviors, you would begin to change the dysfunctional relationship system that may be eroding your marriage.

 The Six-Step Inner Bonding process is a process for moving out of your automatic reactive behavior and into kindness and compassion toward yourself and your partner.
 The remaining articles in this series will show you how to do this.